My little guy loves craft time with his mama.

 We found felt, foam, pipe cleaners, pom-poms, stickers, shamrocks, card stock, cotton balls, ribbon, and glue.
 However, you can really use whatever you find or have.

 My son loved collecting all of things for our Mr. Potato Head craft.
 His special job was to put everything I handed him in the bin.
 He loves his special jobs 🙂

 He loved putting everything together the day before because it gave him something to look forward to.

 He loves getting into all of my craft supplies, so his eyes were lighting up at all of the fun things he was going to get to use.

 Pictured below is the set-up.
 Whenever we have a messy project or a food project, I lay down a plastic table cloth, which makes for easy cleanup with a toddler.

 Then, we just had fun and got creative.
-My son told us what we needed - "Mommy, first we need eyes."
-And, I asked him what we should use.
+My son told us what we needed – “Mommy, first we need eyes.”
+And, then I asked him what he thought we should use.